Meet the Doctors

 Dr. Stone is certified in Pediatrics through the Academy of Family Practice and the Council on Chiropractic Pediatrics (C.A.C.C.P. certified) and is a Fellow of the International Chiropractic Pediatric Association (F.I.C.P.A.).
 She is also certified in the Webster’s Technique, a specific chiropractic sacral analysis and diversified adjustment, primarily for pregnant women.

-Dr. Stone is also certified in animal chiropractic through Options for Animals College of Chiropractic and the International Veterinary Chiropractic Association.
+Dr. Stone is also certified in animal chiropractic through Options for Animals College of Chiropractic, the International Veterinary Chiropractic Association (IVCA) and the American Veterinarian Chiropractic Association (AVCA).
 She currently works on small animals at the office and will travel to barns to adjust horses.

 Dr. Stone has been published several times in the Journal of Pediatric, Maternal & Family Health – Chiropractic, the Annals of Vertebral Subluxation Research, the Journal of Vertebral Subluxation Research, Today’s Chiropractic magazine, The Chiropractic Journal, Pathway’s magazine, Chicken Soup for The Chiropractic Soul, Expectant Parent magazine, Sporting Kid magazine, local magazines & newspapers.
 She is also a speaker at local schools and community organizations.

 Dr. Stone is a member of the extension faculty of Life University, the International Chiropractic Pediatric Association, Chiropractic Leadership Alliance, American Pregnancy Association, Holistic Pediatric Association, and is a peer reviewer for Chiropractic research journals.
-She is also President of the Georgia Birth Network, and is a board member of the Academy of Chiropractic Family Practice.
-She is a member of MARC Running Group and No Boundaries Multisport Group.
-She has donated her time to the community for more than 18 years.
+She is also past-president of the Georgia Birth Network, and is a board member of the Academy of Chiropractic Family Practice.
+She is a member of MARC Running Group, and has donated her time to the community for more than 20 years.

 During the past 30 years, she has completed more than 100 triathlons, including an Ironman distance race and seven Half-Ironman races (70.3).
 She has also completed eleven marathons and more than three dozen half marathons, has qualified for the Boston Marathon five times and has run it on three occasions, and has competed in hundreds of other running races.
 She credits regular chiropractic care for allowing her to be healthy and injury-free.